SVG Text – SVG text element, SVG textPath

 SVG textPath element

 SVG can place text along a path defined by a <path> element.
-This is making by a <textPath> element in a few ways:
+This is made by a <textPath> element in a few ways:

 Both the path attribute and the href attribute specify a path along which the characters will be rendered.
 The text displaying along the curve mostly takes attribute href with reference to the <path>element.
 Here is an example ( svg-text-path.svg):